UoMResearchIT/r-shinysender/README.md

 Note that R only runs a *single* `.Rprofile` on startup - this will be the project level `.Rprofile`, if it exists, and the user level one otherwise - see <https://rstats.wtf/r-startup.html> for more details.

+(Technical aside:  We actually modify the user's `.Rprofile` twice - for staging we need to load `devtools`, and set the Packrat cache but not _actually_ turn packrat on - otherwise we can't see devtools and its dependencies to install private Github repos.
+Once the apps libraries have been restored, we remove the staging `.Rprofile` code and replace it with a deployment version, which sets the cache location and turns Packrat on.

 ### Setting up the remote Server

 (these notes are currently incomplete)